T-Troll/alienfx-tools/README.md

 * Visual Studio Community 2019

 ## License
 MIT.
-You can use this tools for any non-commerical or commercial tasks, modify it any way, in case you provide a link to this page from you product page and mention me as one of authors and full source code of you product avaliable for review.
+You can use this tools for any non-commerical or commercial use, modify it any way - supposing you provide a link to this page from you product page, mention me as one of authors and full source code of you product avaliable for review.

 ## Credits
-Integration code, new devices support, haptic and ambient algorythms by T-Troll<br>
+Functionality idea and code, new devices support, haptic and ambient algorythms by T-Troll<br>
 Low-level SDK based on Gurjot95's [AlienFX_SDK](https://github.com/Gurjot95/AlienFX-SDK)<br>
 API code and cli app is based on Kalbert312's [alienfx-cli](https://github.com/kalbert312/alienfx-cli).<br>
-AlienFX interaction code is from HunterZ's [UniLight](https://github.com/HunterZ/UniLight).<br>
-Spectrum Analyzer code is based on Tnbuig's [Spectrum-Analyzer-15.6.11](https://github.com/tnbuig/Spectrum-Analyzer-15.6.11).<br>
+Spectrum Analyzer UI is based on Tnbuig's [Spectrum-Analyzer-15.6.11](https://github.com/tnbuig/Spectrum-Analyzer-15.6.11).<br>
 FFT subroutine utilizes [Kiss FFT](https://sourceforge.net/projects/kissfft/) library.<br>
 DX Screen capture based on Daramkun's [DaramCam](https://github.com/daramkun/DaramCam) library.<br>
-Dominant light extraction usues [OpenCV](https://github.com/opencv/opencv) library.<br>
+Dominant light extraction math usues [OpenCV](https://github.com/opencv/opencv) library.<br>
 Special thanks to [PhSHu](https://github.com/PhSMu) for ideas, testing and arwork.